The Ultimate Guide To Different Types of Cat Litter

 You’ll also want to consider how much time and maintenance you’re willing to dedicate to litter box cleaning.
 For example, silica can be hygenic option for your cat, but if you’re not committed to stirring the litter daily, as well as cleaning out excrement daily, this is not a great option.

-4. Clumping vs. non-clumping
+4. Clumping vs. Non-Clumping

 Clumping cat litters have a lot of benefits.
 Most notably, cat owners generally prefer clumping litter because it makes litter box cleaning easy and mess-free.
 Cats also often appreciate this since it means their litter box is cleaner.